nauam/Courses/docs/learning/howto/using-webhooks.md

 ### How would I use them?

-QW Control can be configured to receive webhook events from external systems and to run job(s) based on the information sent in the Webhook.
+Rundeck can be configured to receive webhook events from external systems and to run job(s) based on the information sent in the Webhook.

-## Webhooks in QW Control
+## Webhooks in Rundeck

 Webhooks are configured within a project.
 The [Welcome Projects](/learning/index.md#welcome-projects) have default Webhooks included in their build.
 Below are highlights for the Enterprise and Community versions.